tmaxmax/fizzbuzz-benchmark/README.md

-# FizzBuzz C++ and Rust benchmark
+# FizzBuzz C++, Rust and Go benchmark

-The code in this repository implements simple benchmarks for FizzBuzz implementations in C++ and Rust
+The code in this repository implements simple benchmarks for FizzBuzz implementations in C++, Rust and Go

 ## Implementation of FizzBuzz